personal injury lawyer in Milwaukee & West bend, Wi

 In February of 2011, Tim obtained a $16 million award on behalf of eight injured scaffold workers involved in a dust explosion at the WE Energies Oak Creek plant.
 This is the largest award in the State’s history involving injuries caused by an explosion of PRB (Powder River Basin) coal dust.
 It also makes Tim the only attorney in Wisconsin to have four multi-million-dollar recoveries against the State’s largest utility.

 Since 2005, Tim has been teaching an Advanced Trial Practice course at Marquette University Law School.
 He has given speeches to other lawyers on a variety of legal topics.
 Using his experience in child car seat defect cases, he has given presentations to parents of pre-school children concerning the safe use of child car seats.
-He is also a Fellow in the International Society of Barristers and is a member of the invitation only Litigation Counsel of America.
+He is also a Fellow in the International Society of Barristers (proudly serving on their Board of Governors), the invitation only Litigation Counsel of America, and is a Fellow in The American Bar Foundation.
 Additionally, Tim has been recognized on the Wisconsin Super Lawyers list each year since 2006, making the Wisconsin Top 10 list in 2014, 2018 & 2019.
-In 2016, 2018 & 2019, he was once again named to the Top 25 Milwaukee list and was also named on the Top 50 Wisconsin list.
-Recently, Tim was elected to the Legal Aid Society of Milwaukee’s Board of Directors.
+Tim also serves on the Legal Aid Society of Milwaukee’s Board of Directors.
 The Legal Aid Society of Milwaukee is one of the nation’s oldest, continuously operating, public interest law firms.

 Although he was born, raised, and works in southeastern Wisconsin, Tim has earned a national reputation as a successful plaintiff’s trial lawyer.
 Tim’s successes have been so noteworthy that they have been chronicled in papers such as the Boston Globe, the Washington Post, the Fort Worth Star Telegram, the Minneapolis Star Tribune, the San Francisco Chronicle and dozens of other publications.
 Tim is also actively involved in his church and the community.